A Success Story About A Veteran I Was Proud To Help

 Following through with my last post on honesty, here’s the success story I mentioned:

-During the placement process, I assess the client on his or her take of honesty at work using interview techniques, a self-report scale, and ensuing discussion.
-I’ve heard great stories.
-I remember one client, a veteran I helped ~10 years ago when I had a contract to provide vocational services to VA Voc Rehab.
-The veteran (served in Nam) wanted a more suited job using his many transferable skills.
+I remember one client, a veteran I helped decades ago when I had a contract to provide vocational services to VA Voc Rehab.
+The veteran (served in Nam) wanted a more suitable job using his many transferable skills.

 Lost Wallet, Honest Worker

 What makes this story even more honest is the veteran was being paid ~$6.00 an hour to clean the rest area (all areas and facilities inside and outside).
 The wallet he found was filled with enough money to have paid his wages for nearly 2½ weeks of work (cleaning disgusting toilets, working out in the cold, being treated like poopy by people who just want to get in and get out…) And he returned it all.
-All.
+All of it!$.

 References are Golden Nuggets!